johnwcowan/r7rs-work/HttpRequest.md

 *previous*:  Another request object, showing that this request is the result of a redirection.

-*generator*:  A SRFI 158 generator.
-Invoking it returns a bytevector containing bytes from the response body, or an end of file object if no bytes are available.

-It is an error for the caller to assume that the contents of the bytevector will remain unchanged after the generator is invoked again.
-This allows the implementation to reuse the bytevector.
+*response-port*:  A binary output port.
+The bytes of the response body are written to it.